Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

 whether the slope coefficients for `bpm` and `sec_duration` are significantly different from 0.
 We will use a significance level of 0.05.
-Conducting a hypothesis test for the slopes will help us confirm or deny or research question on whether either tempo or duration are useful predictors of the content of a fight song, as determined by a song’s number of tropes.
+Conducting a hypothesis test for the slopes will help us confirm or deny our research question on whether either tempo or duration are useful predictors of the content of a fight song, as determined by a song’s number of tropes.